Introduction

 The process of obtaining an unsecured loan generally follows these steps:

-- Borrowers can check their eligibility through prequalification without affecting their credit score.
+- Prequalification & Credit Check: Borrowers can check their eligibility through prequalification without affecting their credit score.
+Lenders assess credit history, income, and debt-to-income ratio.

-- Applicants submit necessary documents, including proof of income, employment verification, and identification.
+- Loan Application: Applicants submit necessary documents, including proof of income, employment verification, and identification.
+Lenders evaluate financial stability to ensure the borrower can repay the loan.

-- If approved, the borrower receives loan terms, including the interest rate, repayment schedule, and any fees.
+- Loan Offer & Approval: If approved, the borrower receives loan terms, including the interest rate, repayment schedule, and any fees.
+Approval speed varies by lender, but online lenders often provide faster decisions.

-- Making on-time payments improves credit scores, while missed payments can hurt credit and result in late fees.
+- Repayment Process: Borrowers repay the loan in fixed monthly installments over an agreed period.
+Making on-time payments improves credit scores, while missed payments can hurt credit and result in late fees.

-Typical Interest Rates & Terms
+📊 Typical Interest Rates & Terms for Unsecured Loans

 Interest rates and loan terms for unsecured loans depend on factors such as credit score, income, and lender policies.
+Here’s a general breakdown:

 Credit Score Range | Estimated Interest Rate | Typical Loan Terms |